team-418/main-website/README.md

 1. Build the Dependencies (see previous section).
 All following commands are run from inside of the container.
 2. `./server`
 3. On your host machine (NOT inside the container), open a web browser and go to `localhost:3000`.
 You should see the homepage, and the Docker container's CLI should be logging the server output to stdout.

+### Exiting the Container without Killing It

+If you try to just exit the Docker container, it will stop the container and delete any changes you made to it (like installing the Ruby Gems).
+Run the following command to exit the container without stopping it.

+- `<Ctrl>-p + <Ctrl>-q` Read as Control and p, then Control and q.

+### Reattaching to the Rails Container After Exiting it without Killing It

+Once you exit the container as in the above section, You'll probably want to get back into it at some point.
+The below command lets you do that.

+- `docker attach ruby418` (You need to add `sudo` if you are on Linux).

+### Saving changes you make to your container

+You might want to save changes you make to your container at some point.
+Such changes might include changing your dot config files (such as .zshrc) or gem installations done through Ruby Bundler, like `bundle install`.
+To do that, run the following command:

+- `docker commit ruby418 josiah14/ruby418:latest` (if you are on Linux, use `sudo`)

+The first parameter, ruby418, is the name of the container.
+The second parameter, josiah14/ruby418:latest, is the name of the image.
+You may want to change this name so that it doesn't conflict if you ever need to update the main image using `docker pull`.
+To do that, you could create your own DockerHub account and save it as image `janedoe/ruby418:latest` if you want.
+If you do this, make sure you update the image name in your `docker-compose.yml`, and edit your `.gitignore` to ignore this file so that you don't check in this file and break everyone else's build (they might not want to use your customized container).